ohlidalp/RefCountingObject-AngelScript/README.md

 xPtr can only be constructed in C++, it's never registered with AngelScript.
 Since RefCountingObject is constructed with refcount=1, the xPtr doesn't increase the refcount when initialized/assigned.

+xPtr derives from xHandle which requires asITypeInfo.
+To be able to construct it in C++ without active script context, the type info is stored in the RefCountingObject itself.
+It is loaded when calling `RegisterRefCountingObject()`.

 Using xHandle in the registered function signatures relies on xHandle and xPtr being binary-compatible, so the AngelScript engine type-puns the xHandle to/from xPtr.
 This probably relies on UB (=undefined behavior) somehow, but it's too convenient to dismiss.